About Dr. Julie Rosenberg

 Social Media Links

-After my fellowship, I joined the faculty of a major university as an Assistant Professor of Pediatrics, where I was one of the youngest faculty members.
-The work was challenging but very fulfilling; I felt privileged during my six-year tenure to have the capability and capacity to serve children with life-threatening and life-limiting diseases, as well as to engage in research and medical student education.
+After my fellowship, I joined the staff at a major university where I was one of the youngest faculty members.
+The work was challenging but very fulfilling; I felt privileged during my six-year tenure to have the capability and capacity to serve children with life-threatening diseases, as well as to engage in research and medical student education.

-As time went on, I realized that I wanted more opportunity for public and global interface, as well as leadership in medicine.
-I returned to the university to develop broader skills in marketing and management, and then gradually transitioned my career to drug development in the pharmaceutical industry.
-This led me to where I am today.
+As time went on, I realized that I wanted more opportunity for public interface and leadership in medicine.
+I did not feel particularly well-equipped to take on a broader leadership role, so I returned to the university to develop management skills and then gradually transitioned my career to drug development in the pharmaceutical industry.
 I have held positions of increasing responsibility at four major companies.
-I now oversee a key global drug development program for a large pharmaceutical company, with extended teams of over fifty individuals and broad international reach, including to underserved nations.
+This led me to where I am today – I oversee large global drug development programs in service to patients with cancer.
+My teams are diverse and my programs wide-ranging, with broad international reach, including to under-served nations.

-What I have found in the past 11 years of corporate service is that there is nothing more critical to my success than effective leadership.
-The need for outstanding skills among corporate leaders far supersedes content expertise.
+What I have found in the past 12 years of corporate service is that there is nothing more critical to my success than effective leadership.
+The need for outstanding leadership skills among corporate executives far supersedes content expertise.
 While I always believed in my skills and talent, I somehow thought that I would be an effective leader because I had these aspects of professional life mastered.
 I was totally wrong.
-I learned through failure, hard work, and introspection that effective leadership is not intuitive.
+I learned through failure, hard work, and lots of introspection that effective leadership is not intuitive.
 It requires significant study and practice.
-I currently spend about 20% of my work day focused on leadership: discussion, active listening, coaching, mentoring, team-building, introspection, self-reflection and more.
+I currently spend about 15- 20% of my work day focused on leadership: discussion, active listening, coaching, mentoring, team-building, introspection, self-reflection and more.